BeauJoh/thesis/source/11-chapter-3-ode.md

 \end{table*}

 The experiments were conducted on a varied set of 15 hardware platforms: three Intel CPU architectures, five Nvidia GPUs, six AMD GPUs, and one MIC (Intel Knights Landing Xeon Phi).
-The selection of hardware was largely determined by availability of these systems.
+The selection of hardware was largely determined by the availability of these systems.
 CPU, Consumer GPU, HPC/Scientific GPUs -- the K20m, K40m and FirePro GPUs --  and MIC type accelerators are included and span 6 years of microarchitecture changes.
 Key characteristics of the test platforms are presented in Table \ref{tbl:hardware}.
 The L1 cache size should be read as having both an instruction size cache and a data cache size of equal values as those displayed.